18F/gcp-appengine-template/README.md

    * `BASICAUTH_PASSWORD`: Set this to a basic auth password to frontend non-SSO apps with.
      If it is not set, then your non-SSO app will be public.
    * `BASICAUTH_USER`: Set this to the basic auth username you want.
 1. Watch as circleci deploys the infrastructure.
+Watch the terraform job, and approve it when it's plan is complete, then wait until it is done.
-The apps will all fail because it takes much longer for the databases to be created than the apps, and because you will need to get some info from terraform to make the oauth2_proxy work.
+   The apps will all fail
+   because it takes much longer for the databases to be created than the apps, and because you will need to get some info from terraform to make the oauth2_proxy work.
+This is fine.
 1. Go to the failed app deploy workflows in circleci and click on `Rerun`.
    Everything should fully deploy this time, though the rails app SSO proxy jobs will fail unless you completed the SSO proxy steps too.
 This is fine.